Utah Bike Tour: Moab Arches and Canyonlands

 6 nights lodging, 6 breakfasts, 5 picnic and sack lunches, 5 dinners, snacks, float trip, guided hike, detailed cue sheets, maps and GPS files, van support & trained guides.

-$195 for a Specialized hybrid or road bicycle designed specifically for women. $295 for electric-assist ebike.
+$195 for a Specialized hybrid or road bicycle designed specifically for women. $350 for electric-assist e-bike.

 Fly in and out of Moab, Utah through Denver.
 Or consider flying into Grand Junction, CO or Salt Lake City, UT, and then taking a commercial shuttle or renting a car and driving to Moab.

 DAY 3: Today we'll cycle north along the Colorado River all the way to Hittle Bottom Recreation Site.
 After a picnic lunch on the banks of the river, we'll go rafting.
 The calm waters will give us a chance to learn more about the geology of the area.
-It's trace minerals like hematite that cause the stunning red hues.
-32 miles.
+Its trace minerals like hematite that cause the stunning red hues.
+27 miles +1269'/-1185'.

 Day 4 Today’s ride will be the most challenging if you do the entire loop, but we can help you bypass the climb at the start with a quick shuttle.
 We’ll leave the desert behind as we ascend into the national forest of the La Sal Mountains.
 We’ll watch the vegetation change from pinyon and juniper trees to pines and aspens.
 They’ll be in stark contrast to the red rock canyons we’ve left below.
 After enjoying the rolling hills at the top, we’ll head back down to Moab.
-42 or 63 miles.
+42 or 63 miles, elevation for 63-mile ride is ±5428'.

 DAY 5: We'll spend the day exploring wonderful Arches National Park on foot.
 The park is actually a preservation of more than 2000 natural sandstone arches.
 We'll hike across the red rock ledges and canyons to the most famous one - Delicate Arch.
 0 miles.